friskycodeur/titanic_survival_kaggle/README.md

 - Can we predict if a passenger survived from the disaster with using machine learning techniques?

+### Steps for making this project :

+All the steps are already written in the along with the code in the notebook !

+### Note :
+If you do come across any doubts or problem feel free to ask!

 ### If you like this kernel feel free to upvote and leave feedback, thanks!